robohydra/robohydra/documentation/next/plugins/index.md

   the plugin directory, although it's also available as `__dirname` under Node).
 * `modules`: this is a Javascript object with special modules for the plugin to use.
-Currently there is only one module available, `assert`, used for assertions (see "The 'assert' module" below for more information).
+Currently there are two modules available, `assert`, used for assertions (see "The 'assert' module" below); and `fixtures`, used to load fixtures (see "The 'fixtures' module" below).

 The `getBodyParts` function must return an object with the following optional properties: